 Hi everyone,

-The management has told to cover the points like avoiding bright colours on weekdays & also to mention formal dress as well as casual on weekdays but avoid T-shorts & Jeans.
+The management has instructed to cover points like avoiding bright colors on weekdays and also to mention formal dress as well as casual attire on weekdays but to avoid T-shirts and jeans.
+I am confused about how to frame the points if we are mentioning casual attire on weekdays.
+Is it correct to include this in the policy?

 Thanks